xzackaly/SeptaBSL/README.md

 ---
-## Discoveries During the Project
+## My Take-Aways with this Project

-+ I never heard of regular expressions before doing this
+- I never heard of regular expressions before doing this project.
+Very useful parsing tool
-    - You learn more/faster when learning in context with a specific goal.
+- I learn more AND faster when learning in context with a specific goal

 ---
 ## Status

-Work In Progress.
-Improvements ahead.
+Before starting this project:

+- I took a $25 weekend Python course
+- I watched 25 Django videos and did the exercises

+I wrote the code with methods I knew of at the time.
+My project is giving me the results I want, but I know the code could be better.
+I purchased TalkPython's `10 Python Apps` course, and Wow!....what  I did not know.  https://training.talkpython.fm/

+Some of the future improvements will be:
+- use BeautifulSoup to pull the original webpage, instead of copy pasting; add status checking
+- Use RegEx more accurately
+- replace some of the looping with list comprehensions and generator expressions
+- use truthiness in my IFs
+- use more function construction
+- create a cronjob to run the process

+The work is never DONE.